Madame Chiang Kai-shek: China's Eternal First Lady

 Madame Chiang Kai-shek: China's Eternal First Lady is a book written by Laura Tyson Li about Soong Mei-ling, wife of modern China wartime leader Chiang Kai-shek.

 Description

-Laura Tyson Li called Soong Mei-ling "one of the most controversial and fascinating woman of the 20th century", who was, beside the wife of China's wartime leader Generalissimo Chiang Kai-shek, also his "chief adviser, interpreter, and propagandist".
+Laura Tyson Li called Soong Mei-ling "one of the most powerful and fascinating women of the twentieth century", who was, beside the wife of China's wartime leader Generalissimo Chiang Kai-shek, also his "chief adviser, interpreter, and propagandist".

 Publisher

 The book was published by Atlantic Monthly Press on August 31, 2006, with ISBN 0-87113-933-2.